briancmorris/Security-Web-Attacks/README.md

 ## Level 8
 ### Vulnerability:
 The author of the webpage allows the user to overwrite variables stored on the webpage.
 In particular, the variable $filename is what causes the vulnerability.
-By overwriting this variable, we are able to bypass the requirements to access the flag.
+By overwriting this variable, I am able to bypass the requirements to access the flag.
 ### Description:
 First, I input a guess '1' and clicked the guess button.
 I noticed that the URL changed to: http://hw1.kapravelos.com:8088/index.php?attempt=1, noting that it appeared to assign a value to a variable named 'attempt'.